Browsed by

 • salt

-Daniel 4:1-37
+Devo: Daniel 4:1-37

-Daniel 4:1-37
+Devo: Daniel 4:1-37

 King Nebuchadnezzar’s dream came true twelve months after.
 He trusted in his own power and might.
 He was very proud of his accomplishments that he forgot to recognize God and thank Him.

-“The king spoke, saying, ‘Is not this great Babylon, that I have built for a royal dwelling by my mighty power and for the honor of my majesty.'” v.
-30
+“The king spoke, saying, ‘Is not this great Babylon, that I have built for a royal dwelling by my mighty power and for the honor of my majesty.'”
+V. 30

 While King Nebuchadnezzar was still speaking, he heard a voice from heaven saying that the kingdom has departed from him.
 His dream was fulfilled and he became a bird.
 He then realized that God is the most powerful in heaven and on earth.
 He praised and honored the Lord.
 He blessed God and his understanding and reason returned to him.

+“For His dominion is an everlasting dominion, and His kingdom is from generation to generation.
 All the inhabitants of the earth are reputed as nothing; He does according to His will in the army of heaven and among the inhabitants of the earth.
-No one can restrain His hand or say to Him, ‘What have you done?'” v.
+No one can restrain His hand or say to Him, ‘What have you done?'”
+VV.
 34b-35

 “Now I, Nebuchadnezzar, praise and extol and honor the King of heaven, all of whose works are truth, and His ways justice.
-And those who walk in pride He is able to put down.” v.
+And those who walk in pride He is able to put down.”
+VV.
 37

 God is able to put down the proud–those who trust in their own abilities and forget to give glory to God who gives us the strength to do things.

-“All the inhabitants of the earth are reputed as nothing; He does according to His will in the army of heaven…” v.
-35
+“All the inhabitants of the earth are reputed as nothing; He does according to His will in the army of heaven…” V. 35

 God does not regard people according to their achievements.
 God does not look at how high someone has climbed in the corporate ladder or in his/her chosen career.
 He does not look at how much we have in the bank.
 He does not look at our IQ.
 He does not look at our physical appearance.
 God cares more about our heart.
 He sees who or what we worship deep down in our heart.
 He sees who truly worships Him in spirit.